 If you’re anything like us, you want your family to live an active lifestyle.
-Maybe you have a workout routine at the gym, register your kids in a few sports, or take advantage of Canadian summers by biking, swimming, and hiking.
+Maybe you have a workout routine at the gym, register your kids in a few sports, or take advantage of the summer by biking, swimming, River Surfing, and hiking.
 But when it’s vacation time, it’s all too easy for healthy habits to fall by the wayside.

 When our family took a six-month sabbatical to travel the world with our two kids, aged eight and 12, we found staying active required a little extra planning.
 It’s worth the extra effort.
 Being active on our travels had so many benefits, like: